 The signs and symptoms of oral cancer often go unnoticed.
 However, there are a few visible signs associated with these cancers that require immediate attention, including:

-- Difficulty speaking or swallowing
+- Difficulty chewing or swallowing or moving your tongue

 If you have any of the above warning signs, do not wait for the free screenings.
 Seek medical attention immediately.

-How can I get screened locally?
+How can someone get screened locally?

-Why should I get screened?
+Why should someone get screened?

 If the above stats weren’t reason enough, know that the screening is quick, painless and free, and it’s right around the corner.
 Given the current state of the economy and rising health care costs, take advantage of the opportunity to benefit from this preventive health measure at no charge by taking 10 minutes to do something that could save your life.
 Early diagnosis and treatment improves outcomes and chances of survival, particularly for individuals with HPV-related oral cancers.